Phase estimation algorithm for the multibeam optical metrology: Experimental setup

 Here we ignored the phases of the resulting beams incident on the detectors.
-Further clarification of this expression along with the description of the adjustment procedure is given in Appendix\,\ref{ap1}.
+For the description of the alignment procedure see Methods and SI.
+Figure\,\ref{signals_theory} displays the theoretical plots obtained using Eqs.\,(\ref{susq3}) (dashed lines) and (\ref{susq3_fixed}) (solid lines).
+Both series of plots are almost identical.
+Note, that taking losses into account in Eq.\,(\ref{susq3_fixed}) results in smaller secondary peaks.